Ball-Man/corso/README.md

 ## Aknowledgements
 Corso was created to be featured in the videogame [Lone Planet](https://store.steampowered.com/app/1933170/Lone_Planet/).

+AZ AI experiments were designed as project for the *Deep Learning* project work assignment, held at University of Bologna.
+I would like to thank the professor of the related course, Andrea Asperti, for introducing me to Deep Learning.

 PG AI experiments were designed as project for the *Automous and Adaptive Systems* course, held at University of Bologna (2023).
 I would like to thank the professor of said course, Mirco Musolesi, for his inspiring work.

 I would also like to thank my colleague Michele Faedi for the great conversations on related topics.